 You can stroll along the boardwalk and admire the natural beauty of the delta, or hike along self-guided nature trails to discover flora and fauna of the region.

-With over 250,000 acres of scenic waterways, wetlands and woodlands, the educational centre and exhibit hall teaches you all about the Mobile Delta.
+I visited the nearby 5 Rivers Delta Resource Center, which is very interesting if you wish to learn more about Delta eco-systems.
+With over 250,000 acres of scenic waterways, wetlands and woodlands, the educational center and exhibit hall teaches you all about the Mobile Delta.

 If you fancy heading out onto the water to view the shoreline from a different perspective, you can rent kayaks or take a boat tour from here too.